 During your walk, make a stop at 253 rue Josaphat and take in the Maison des Femmes/Huis van de Vrouw, an institution for all women, regardless of their age, profession or culture.
-In normal times, it's a unique place for encounters and activities, a melting pot of origins, languages and social context.
-However, during the partial lockdown, you can enjoy their offer online.
-Check out their Facebook page, it's full of useful information about their online yoga and Pilates classes!
+It's a unique place for encounters and activities, a melting pot of origins, languages and social context.
+Check out their Facebook page, it's full of useful information about their activities!

 Rue Josaphat 253 Josaphatstraat, 1030 SchaerbeekItinerary

 Walk back to Avenue Louis Bertrand and head in the direction of Saint Servatius Church.
 At number 30 you'll find Grafik, a bookshop specialising in graphic novels and children's books by Belgian and international illustrators.
-During last spring's lockdown, they made a heart-warming call to communicate your emotions in A5 format.
+During the lockdown, they made a heart-warming call to communicate your emotions in A5 format.
 Are you also an 'artivist'?
-Then your creative entries are certainly welcome!

 Avenue Louis Bertrand 30 Louis Bertrandlaan, 1030 SchaerbeekItinerary